 - a passport-sized colour photograph

-- documents that prove you have ties to the UK, eg proof you’ve earned income, or rented or owned property, in the UK
+- documents that prove you have ties to the UK, for example proof you’ve earned income, or rented or owned property, in the UK

 You may need to provide additional documents depending on your circumstances.